digitale-kunst/website/src/content/af24/8_Resonant Blech/index.md

 title: Resonant Blech
 description: Dere
 date: 10/12/2024
-slider: [{image: "./ResonantBlech©KathrinStumreich.jpg", caption: "Caption 1"}]
+slider: [{image: "./ResonantBlech©KathrinStumreich.jpg", caption: "Resonant Blech"}]
 ---

-Kassenhalle, Hochparterre
+### Resonant Blech: Emergent sound-scapes through human AI collaboration
-###Resonant Blech: Emergent sound-scapes through human AI collaboration
+## Location: Postsparkasse/GCP - Kassenhalle, Hochparterre

-###Sound/Performance, 29.06.2024, 18.00
+### Sound/Performance, 29 June 2024, 18.00

-Resonant Blech ist ein kollaboratives Projekt von Zeynep Aksöz, Nicolaj Kirisits, Alexander Urban und Lea Karnutsch, das architektonische Objekte als autonome, soziale, nicht-menschliche Entitäten erforscht, die durch KI-Integration mit ihrer Umgebung interagieren.
-Eine gebogene, gefaltete Stahlstruktur verwandelt sich durch induzierte Vibrationen in ein teilweise autonomes Instrument.
-Durch die Integration von Piezo-Transducer-Schleifen schwingt das Objekt, Vibrationen bilden die Grundelemente einer Klangkomposition.
-Basierend auf Nicolaj Kirisits´ und Alexander Urbans Erforschung verschiedener Kompositionsstile erweitert ein von Zeynep Aksöz entwickeltes KI-System selbstständig bestehende Kompositionen oder generiert neue.
+Resonant Blech is a collaborative project by Zeynep Aksöz, Nicolaj Kirisits, Alexander Urban, and Lea Karnutsch, exploring architectural objects as autonomous, social, non-human entities interacting with their environment through AI integration.
+A curve-folded steel structure metamorphoses into an partly autonomous instrument through induced vibrations.
+By integrating piezo-transducer loops, the object resonates with vibrations that form the foundational elements of the sound composition.
+Following an intensive exploration of diverse composition styles by Nicolaj Kirisits and Alexander Urban, an AI system crafted by Zeynep Aksöz autonomously extends existing compositions or generates new ones.

-Das Projekt entstand im Rahmen des INTRA-geförderten Projekts Morphology of Sound in einer Studio-Kooperation zwischen dem ITI TUWien und der Klasse Digitale Kunst.
-Es wurde von Moritz Koegel, Sebastian Pfeifhofer, Lukas Piesticker und Alexander Urban unter der Leitung von Zeynep Aksöz Balzar, Nicolaj Kirisits, Klaus Filip, Alexander Karaivanov und Hans Schartner entwickelt.
-Material und Laserschnitt sind vom Stahlbau Verband und dem ITI TUWien gesponsert.
+The project originated as part of the INTRA funded project Morphology of Sound in a studio collaboration between ITI TUWien and the Angewandte´s Digitale Kunst Department.
+Designed by Moritz Koegel, Sebastian Pfeifhofer, Lukas Piesticker, and Alexander Urban, under the guidance of Zeynep Aksöz Balzar, Nicolaj Kirisits, Klaus Filip, Alexander Karaivanov, Hans Schartner, and Mark Balzar.
+Material and laser cutting sponsored by Stahlbau Verband and ITI TUWien.